Smart inorganic polymer: Polystannanes

-Polystannane, a unique polymer class with a tin backbone, is the only known polymer to possess a completely organometallic backbone.
-It is especially unique in the way that the conductive tin backbone is surrounded by organic substituents, making it act as an atomic-scale insulated wire.
-Some polystannanes such as (SnBu_{2})_{n} and (SnOct_{2})_{n} have shown the smart ability to align themselves with external stimuli, which could see them become useful for pico electronics.
-However, polystannane is very unstable to light, so any such advancement would require a method for stabilizing it against light degradation.
+Polystannane, a unique polymer class with a tin backbone.
+The conductive tin backbone is surrounded by organic substituents, making it act as an atomic-scale insulated wire.
+Some polystannanes such as (SnBu_{2})_{n} and (SnOct_{2})_{n} have shown the smart ability to align themselves with external stimuli.
+Polystannane are however expensive to produce and unstable to light.

 Icosahedral boron polymers

 Icosahedral boron is a geometrically unusual allotrope of boron, which can be either added as side chains to a polymer or co-polymerized into the backbone.
 Icosahedral boron side chains on polypyrrole have been shown to allow the polypyrrole to self-repair when overoxidized because the icosahedral boron acts as a doping agent, enabling overoxidation to be reversed.

 Polyferrocenylsilane

 Polyferrocenylsilanes are a group of common organosilicon metallopolymer with backbones consisting of silicon and ferrocene.
 Variants of polyferroceylsilanes have been found to exhibit smart self-assembly in response to oxidation and subsequent smart self-disassembly upon reduction, as well as variants which can respond to electrochemical stimulation.
 One such example is a thin film of a polystyrene-polyferrocenylsilane inorganic-organic hybrid copolymer that was found to be able to adsorb and release ferritin with the application of an electrical potential.